kallaway/100-days-of-code/log.md

 **Up Next**:

-There is the [twitter-bot-playground](https://github.com/spences10/twitter-bot-playground) I was thinking about polaying with more and incorporating some of the great work I have seen going into the 100DoC tweet bot that I'd like to play around with.
+There is the [twitter-bot-playground](https://github.com/spences10/twitter-bot-playground) I was thinking about playing with more and incorporating some of the great work I have seen going into the 100DoC tweet bot that I'd like to play around with.

 Then, I guess I should get back to my FreeCodeCamp(:fire:) work of Wikipedia viewer zipline.